The Man Behind the Hug:

 Dr. Stone Kraushaar

-Drawing on his academic and professional experience as a psychologist and a life coach, a nurturing and supportive family, and a passion for helping people live powerful lives, Dr. Kraushaar sees relationships through the prism of hugging.
+Drawing on his academic and professional experience as a psychologist and a well-being coach, a nurturing and supportive family, and a passion for helping people live powerful lives, he sees relationships through the lens of hugging.
 To him, a hug, whether real or virtual, is a metaphor for knocking down walls and bringing people together.
 He has devoted his life to developing the skills, tools, and attitudes to become a world-class hugger.

 A warm and affectionate person, the Hug Doctor is not only comfortable hugging complete strangers he loves nothing more than connecting with groups of people.
 His focus is on inspiring them about the power of hugging to live a more deeply connected and vital life.
 He is an expert resource for educating about longer hugs, 21 second hugs, and even coaches people to “get lost in the hug.”
 He has created a powerful movement based on people going on 21 day hugging journeys about which he is extremely passionate.

 ((HUG THERAPY)) A 21 Day Hugging Journey to Embracing Yourself, Your Life, and Everyone Around You.